 2nd Ave N and Broadway, Fargo, ND

-Block 9 is a mid-rise, mixed-use tower in the heart of downtown Fargo at the corner of Broadway and Second Avenue North.
-After 43 years as a surface parking lot, Block 9 has transformed the Fargo skyline.
+RDO Tower, formerly called Block 9, is a mid-rise, mixed-use tower in the heart of downtown Fargo at the corner of Broadway and Second Avenue North.
+After 43 years as a surface parking lot, RDO Tower has transformed the Fargo skyline.
 The project includes headquarters for hundreds of team members of R.D.
 Offutt Company, ground floor retail, a boutique hotel, restaurant, and residential condominiums.

-Block 9 also includes a programmed community plaza called Broadway Square which is over a half acre in size, which is anticipated to become a gathering and celebration space for the region.
-Plans include seasonal amenities such as a skating rink, splash pad, vendor spaces, and a band shell for live performances.
-Fargo Parks District will program the space to incorporate live music and kid-friendly events, and the green space will double as an ice skating rink in the winter.
+RDO Tower also includes a programmed community plaza called Broadway Square which is over a half acre in size and serves as a gathering and celebration space for the region.
+Seasonal amenities include a skating rink, splash pad, vendor spaces, and a band shell for live performances.
+Fargo Parks District programs the award-winning space to incorporate live music and kid-friendly events, and the green space doubles as an ice skating rink in the winter.

 Built on a Dream

 RDO Tower was not built on a dream for today.
 It is built on a dream for the next century.
 Created to fuel an already thriving community, while rising up to meet the future.
 The block has captured imaginations of people around the world as we’ve set out to dream of possibilities for the property.
 Held in 2010, Downtown Fargo: An Urban-Infill Competition garnered 160 design entries from 23 countries.